 Homeopathy is defined as alternative treatments that use natural herbs, plants and minerals to cure ailments.
-It's based on the theory that "like cures like," which means if you take a dose of a substance that causes symptoms similar to those of your illness, the plant or mineral can — in theory — cure your illness, especially when that substance becomes diluted to the point that it's no longer in the solution.
+It's based on the theory that "like cures like," which means if you take a dose of a substance that causes symptoms similar to those of your illness, the plant or mineral can — in theory — cure your illness, especially when that substance becomes diluted to the point that it's no longer

-The practice has been around for centuries and it's been controversial for almost as long, mainly because it's not based on any science.
+The practice has been around for centuries and it's been controversial for almost as long, mainly because it's not based on science.

 According to the National Institutes of Health (NIH), "there is little evidence to support homeopathy as an effective treatment for any specific condition."
 NIH also notes that “several key concepts of homeopathy are inconsistent with fundamental concepts of chemistry and physics.”